martinNijssen/expandableMenu/README.md

 # expandableMenu
-Togle div image map menu
+Toggle div image map menu

+The menu is designed for responsive purposes and fits many screens.